newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

 Advanced usage
 ++++++++++++++

-In this section the capability of the package to be easily customised is shown.
+Advanced usage comprises the possibility of adding new properties and physical correlations as follows.

-- The following example shows how to define a custom correlation for liquid lead density and use it instead of the package default one.
-First inspect available correlations (if only one correlation is available in :cite:`Agency2015`, :code:`lbh15` is used as correlation name):
+- This example shows how to define a custom correlation for the liquid lead density and use it instead of the default one.
+The names of the available correlations can be queried by a simple function call (the generic name :code:`lbh15` is used in case the correlation's name is not specified in the reference handbook :cite:`Agency2015`):

   >>> from lbh15 import Lead
   >>> Lead.correlations_available()
   {'alpha': 'lbh15', 'beta_s': 'lbh15', 'cp': ['gurvich1991', 'sobolev2011'], 'h': 'lbh15', 'k': 'lbh15', 'mu': 'lbh15', 'p_s': 'lbh15', 'r': 'lbh15', 'rho': 'lbh15', 'sigma': 'lbh15', 'u_s': 'lbh15'}

-  Implement the new property in :code:`<execution_dir>/custom_lbh15/properties.py` for instance:
+  Implement the new property in :code:`<execution_dir>/custom_lbh15/properties.py` as:

   .. code-block:: python